-Don Wheeler, passed the PMP exam successfully on 10th of March, 2018.
+Don Wheeler, passed the PMP exam successfully.
 Don prepared to the PMP Exams, with the PMP training from Master of Project Academy and he scored “Above Target” on all five domains of the PMP exam.
 He has great PMP pass tips and we gathered his tips for passing PMP in this post.

 First, let us show you the Don’s PMP pass results.